annotation/text-fabric/docs/Api/Apps.md

     When working with specific corpora, we want to have more power at our fingertips.

-    We need extra power on top of the TF engine.
+    We need extra power on top of the core TF engine.

     The way we have chosen to do it is via *apps*.
     An app is a bunch of extra functions that *know* the structure of a specific corpus.